Inband Flow Analyzer (IFA) 2.0 Real-Time Flow Monitoring

 Inband Flow Analyzer 2.0 (IFA 2.0) is a feature that you can use to monitor and analyze packets as they enter and exit the network.
 As the network administrator, you can use this feature to collect data related to the paths the packets take through the network and how long the packets spend at each hop.
 This data provides an indication of excessive latency and possible congestion.
 This feature helps you to get insights about complex networks by collecting per-hop flow data on the data plane.

-IFA uses probe packets to collect network-wide flow data.
-IFA samples the flow of interest and generates probe packets.
-These packets are representative of the original flow, possessing the same characteristics as the original flow.
-This means that IFA packets traverse the same path in the network and the same queues in the networking element as the original packet would.
+IFA collects network-wide flow data using either live mode or probe mode.
+When the node operates in live mode, the software inserts the IFA base header and IFA metadata into the live packets.
+When the node operates in probe mode, the software samples the live packet flow and copies the sampled packet to create the initial packet that carries the IFA layers.
+These probe packets are representative of the original flow, possessing the same characteristics as the original flow.
+This means that IFA probe packets traverse the same path in the network and the same queues in the networking element as the original live packet would.
 As a result, IFA probe packets traverse the same network path as the original flow, experiencing similar latency and congestion.

 You can use Inband Flow Analyzer 2.0 (IFA 2.0) to collect flow data information such as: